RetroDECK/ES-DE/THEMES-DEV.md

     - Whether to enable or disable audio playback for the video.
 For static videos in the gamelist view it's strongly recommended to set this to `false` if there is also a separate video element playing game videos.
     - Default is `true`
 * `interpolation` - type: STRING
-    - Interpolation method to use when scaling raster images.
+    - Interpolation method to use when scaling up images.
 Nearest neighbor (`nearest`) preserves sharp pixels and linear filtering (`linear`) makes the image smoother.
 Note that this property only affects the static image, not the video scaling.
 This property also has no effect on scalable vector graphics (SVG) images.
     - Valid values are `nearest` or `linear`
     - Default is `nearest`
 * `imageCornerRadius` - type: FLOAT